My coming out story

 I’d love to know how many of those girls in my class, not just in third year but in every year after that as well, would have gotten changed in the shower cubicles or in the other changing room if I was in the room with them.
 Praise the good Lord I was just as self-conscious about getting changed in front of other people as they were so I had always gotten changed in the shower cubicles anyway.
 Phew, dodged a bullet there didn’t you, girls!

 That’s the thing with being openly not-straight.
-Just because I could potentially be attracted to a girl I am now a threat to ALL GIRLS.
+Just because I could potentially be attracted to a girl I am now a threat to all girls.
 I don’t think that stigma will ever fully go away.
 Not only am I constantly trying to make other girls feel as comfortable and unthreatened as possible (even if there is no fear of me being attracted to them at all), I am also trying to be friendly and approachable without them thinking I’m coming onto them.

 Finding that balance is bloody hard.
-When people find out you’re LGBT they oftentimes become very big-headed all of a sudden.
+When people find out you’re LGBTi+ they oftentimes become very big-headed all of a sudden.
 It’s as if they’ve become some sexual Goddess overnight that must be had by any individual who is attracted to females.

 Trust me hun, I want to get as intimate with you as I do with a fucking rock.
 Many people thought I was lying.
 Many people thought I came out for attention.
 Until we got to the changing rooms, of course.
 Then I was definitely bi.

 Many people thought I said it because it sounded cool.
 How can being part of a minority group that is continuously victimised be in any way “cool”?
 Nonetheless, these were some of the accusations I encountered.